 “Well, I know where ‘Ana Montana’ is.
 Good luck on finding Kate.”
 I pat him on the back and go, once again, in search of my Butterfly.

 What I find was enough to make the world shift on its axis.
-Ana is outside by the parked cars comforting Kavanaugh, who is weeping quietly.
+Ana is out by the parked cars comforting Kavanaugh, who is weeping quietly.

 Am I in an alternate universe!?